-This game is designed specially for helping you and your new students to get to know and to faster memorize their names on the first day of class.
+This stimulating game is designed specially for helping you and your new students to learn and memorize their names on the first day of class.

 Skills: Speaking, Listening